Derek Chauvin Trial: With 15th Juror Picked, Jury Selection Is Complete

 Last week, two seated jurors were removed after saying that news of the City of Minneapolis’ settlement to the Floyd family would affect their ability to be impartial.

 An alternate is a juror who will hear the whole case and would replace one of the 12 jurors should they be excused during the trial.
-Otherwise, the alternate is excused from the trial once deliberations start.READ MORE: COVID In MN: 25% Of State's Population Has Received At Least 1 Vaccine Dose
+Otherwise, the alternate is excused from the trial once deliberations start.READ MORE: Cinnamon Toast Crunch Investigating After Viral Post Claims Shrimp Tails Found In Cereal

 Originally, the court’s goal was to seat 12 jurors and two alternates for this trial.
 On Friday, the judge said that attorneys will work to pick a second and a third person who could serve as alternates.